Azure-Samples/cognitive-services-speech-sdk/quickstart/javascript/browser/translate-speech-to-text/README.md

-# Quickstart: Using the Speech Service to Translate Speech in JavaScript on a Web Browser.
+# Quickstart: Using the Speech Service to Translate Speech in JavaScript on a Web Browser

 This sample shows how to translate speech with the Speech Service using the Speech SDK for JavaScript on a web browser, like Microsoft Edge, or Chrome.
 It illustrates how the SDK can be used to translate speech in one language to text in a different language.